ima2132/README-Generator/README.md

 ## Description

 ## User Story
-AS A developer

-I WANT a README generator

-SO THAT I can quickly create a professional README for a new project
+As a developer, I want a README generator so that I can quickly create a professional README for a new project.

 ## Acceptance Criteria
 * GIVEN a command-line application that accepts user input